bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Network
-Each container has its IP address and network ports assigned to it.
-This is achieved using network namespaces.
+Each container has its IP address and network ports assigned to it by its network namespace.
 It allows the developer to run multiple processes inside the container and expose them over different network ports.

 To access or communicate with a process inside the container, port forwarding should be established from the host.

 ### Inter-Process Communication (IPC)
 Processes in the same IPC namespace can share the resources such as memory, semaphores, and message queues.
-Keeping separate IPC namespaces ensures that the processes inside a container cannot access the resources being used by the host's processes.
+Keeping separate IPC namespaces ensures that the processes inside a container cannot access the resources used by the host's processes.

 ### Time
 Time namespaces are available since the release of Linux Kernel 5.6.
-Maybe sometime in the future containers can have a different time than their host.
+Maybe in future containers can have a different time than their host.

 ## Control Groups (Cgroups)
 A **control group** is created to effectively allocate resources of the OS to the processes residing in it.
 These Cgroups are hierarchical i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.

 By creating a Cgroup a process in it could be prioritized, paused, removed, or resumed based on the resources allocated to it.
-This also helps in monitoring the resources used by particular processes.
+It also helps in monitoring the resources used by particular processes.

 If you are using an OS with `systemd` init system (to verify this you can use the command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the Cgroups.
-It will open a table containing the Cgroup name, state, and description.The names of the Cgroup will be in the form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.
+It will open a table containing the Cgroup name, state, and description.
+The names of the Cgroup will be in the form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.

 To view the hierarchy of Cgroups you can use the command `systemd-cgls`.
-It presents cgroups in as a tree structure.
+It presents cgroups as a tree structure.

 ```bash
 Control group /: